EStrilets/healtheme/README.md

 common - code shared between client and server

 <h2> Installation </h2>
+<p> Make sure that you have a PostgreSQL and Redis pre-installed </p>
 <p>1.
 Clone the repository </p>
 <br/>
 2. CD into the repository and run yarn or npm install